pcesar65/GoNumero.com/_posts/2018-06-12-supplements.md

 <div id="amzn-assoc-ad-a7e4ebc7-eafd-4f1d-b287-846746261ff7"></div><script async src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=a7e4ebc7-eafd-4f1d-b287-846746261ff7"></script>

 <b>Note:</b>
-> The ingestion of Cr together with other food supplements can promote and enhance its effect as ergogenic dietary complement.
-It has been described that the ingestion of carbohydrate with Cr enhances intramuscular Cr uptake and glycogen deposition (Green et¡al. 1996a,b), whereas ingestion of glucose and sodium with Cr would theoretically provide additional ergogenic effect.
+> <p><small>The ingestion of Cr together with other food supplements can promote and enhance its effect as ergogenic dietary complement.
+It has been described that the ingestion of carbohydrate with Cr enhances intramuscular Cr uptake and glycogen deposition (Green et¡al. 1996a,b), whereas ingestion of glucose and sodium with Cr would theoretically provide additional ergogenic effect. </small></p>

 Recommendation: <a href="https://amzn.to/2HmyLNh">Creatine Monohydrate Powder Micronized</a>